samhvw8/partial-xml-stream-parser/README.md

 const parser = new PartialXMLStreamParser({
   textNodeName: "#text", // Default is "#text"
   attributeNamePrefix: "@", // Default is "@"
+  alwaysCreateTextNode: true, // Default is true
+  // parsePrimitives: false, // Default is false
-  // alwaysCreateTextNode: true is the default
+  // stopNodes: [], // Default is empty
 });

 let result;